severalnines/docs/user-guide/mysql/overview.rst

 	- The number of aggregated DELETE queries across all nodes.

 * **Queries**
 	- The total of all queries running across all nodes.
+The total number of queries is including statements like SET, BEGIN, COMMIT, etc. These statements are frequently executed by ORMs or during creation of a connection (for instance "SET NAMES UTF8") and thus create a lot of "Queries" even though they are not any queries that read or write to the database.
+Therefore a sum of selects, updates, deletes and inserts will not the same as the value of "Queries".

 Custom Dashboard
 ````````````````